Top 10 Biggest Data Breaches of All Time

 Data suggests that more and more businesses are reporting falling victim to a data leak or other cybercrimes impacting consumer personal data:

-• In the U.S., in 2024, a data breach costs businesses $4.88 million on average, a 10% increase from 2023.
-(IBM)
+• In the U.S., in 2024, data breaches cost businesses $4.88 million on average (IBM)

 • The most common type of data breach in 2023 involved compromising sensitive personal information.
 (ID Theft Center Annual Data Breach Report)